droongma/Indoor-Positioning/README.md

 # Indoor-Positioning

 ## Introduction
-**This repository is the result of 'Indoor Positioning Using WIFI Fingerprint' project.**
+This repository is the result of 'Indoor Positioning Using WIFI Fingerprint' project.

+**The goal of this project is predict user's current location using WIFI fingerprint information.
-The project consists of three stages:
+The project consists of three stages:**

 **1. Collecting WIFI fingerprint(BSSID and RSSI) data using collector**
 **2. Create deep learning model to predict location using data from stage 1**